contra/contra-interview-assessment/README.md

 Within the backend and frontend folder you will find a `README.md` that outlines the technical assessment, criteria and setup steps.

-**Platform Reliability Engineers**:
+**Site Reliability Engineers**:

-While the PRE role will have you working with frontend and backend code, we would like you to complete the backend assessment so we can get a deeper understanding of your backend software engineering experience.
+While the SRE role will have you working with frontend and backend code, we would like you to complete the backend assessment so we can get a deeper understanding of your backend software engineering experience.

 ## Repository Setup Instructions